Welcome to the Holy Rude Viewfield Church, Stirling!

 Past Services.

-The Holy Rude Viewfield service for Sunday, 4 May 2025, Third Sunday of Easter, last Sunday hosting the Stirling Methodist Church, will be held in the Holy Rude Church, at 11.00 am, led by Revd Alan Miller & Revd Simon Hesset.
-The service will include the celebration of the Lord's Supper (Holy Communion). — Link on Facebook.
+The Holy Rude Viewfield Service for Sunday, 18 January 2026, was held in the Holy Rude Church, at 11:00, and was led by Revd Simon Hesset. — Link on Facebook.

-The Holy Rude Viewfield service for Sunday, 27 April 2025, Second Sunday of Easter, hosting the Stirling Methodist Church, will be held in the Holy Rude Church, at 11.00 am, led by Revd Alan Miller & Preacher David Rogerson, Stirling Methodist Church. — Link on Facebook.
+The Holy Rude Viewfield Service for Sunday, 11 January 2026, was held in the Holy Rude Church, at 11:00, and was led by Revd Simon Hesset. — Link on Facebook.

-The Holy Rude Viewfield service for Sunday, 6 April 2025, Fifth Sunday in Lent, hosting the Stirling Methodist Church, was held in the Holy Rude Church, at 11.00 am, led by Revd Simon Hesset. — Link on Facebook.
+The Holy Rude Viewfield Service for Sunday, 4 January 2026, was held in the Holy Rude Church, at 11:00, and was led by Revd Simon Hesset. — Link on Facebook.

 We are a congregation of the Church of Scotland (a church in the Presbyterian tradition and part of the world-wide family of Reformed Churches), worshipping in our beautiful and historic building which dates from the 15th century.